 EIBP in the Data Plane

 Access routers record the network addresses of the IP end devices or networks connected on their interfaces.
 They send the EIBP (access router) address mapped to the IP subnet ad- dress to the core routers.
-Thus, core routers have knowledge of the EIBP addresses to use to forward IP packets destined to an IP end device or network.
+Thus, core routers have knowledge of the EIBP addresses to forward IP packets destined to an IP end device or network.
 The core routers thus pro- vide EIBP address to IP subnet address mapping services to queries from the access routers.
 (A separate server can also be used for this purpose).

 When an IP packet arrives from an end IP device/network, the access router will check if it has the destination IP address in its local EIBP address to IP address map.
 If not, it sends a query to the core router.
 The core router responds by pro- viding all the EIBP addresses of the access router connecting to the destination IP device / network.

 The access router then builds an EIBP header, with the source access router’s and the destination access router’s EIBP addresses and encapsulates the IP packet.
-Forwarding EIBP routers compare the destination EIBP address with their EIBP addresses and addresses in the neighbor table and forward the encapsulated IP packet towards the destination access router.
+Intermediate forwarding EIBP routers compare the destination EIBP address with their EIBP addresses and addresses in their neighbor table and forward the encapsulated IP packet towards the destination access router.
 The table entries to compare are limited and a string comparison will provide the direction (interface) to for- ward the packet to.
 When the encapsulated IP packet arrives at the destination access router, this router recognizes that it is the destination and it will remove the EIBP header and deliver the IP packet to the destination end device/network.

 Fast Failure Recovery.
 Earlier implementations of EIBP, used the hello message to advertise a router’s EIBP addresses.
 We reduced the size of the hello message to a single byte and used advertisement messages to advertise only changes to EIBP addresses at a router.
 We then increased the frequency of hello messages, so we can detect neighbor failures faster and stabilize the tables faster.
 EIBP announces a neighbor

-failure on missing a single hello message. and falls back to the next address.
+failure on missing a single hello message and falls back to the next address.
 It sends a prune message to delete any addresses derived from the failed EIBP address.
 We avoid the toggling interface problem by accepting a neighbor on a failed interface after receiving three consecutive hello mes- sages.
 EIBP fast failure recovery is inherent to the protocol.

 INTER-AS EIBP